aequorea/zed/README.md

  I put the file in the games directory because trying to edit a file with an editor like this is sort of like a text adventure game.
 ```
 I'm not sure if it was an accident that the editor got the same name as the person responsible for the Learning Python the Hard Way series or not.
 But I was thinking if you really want to learn Python the hard way, you might try using an editor like this.
-Yeah, put zed to work for you.

 Enjoy!